saeedshokoohi/superchat-backend-challenge-saeed-shokouhi/README.md

 ##  Features
-- Adding contact
+- Adding contact.
-- List of current contacts
+- List of current contacts.
-- Sending message to contact
+- Sending message to contact.
-- Receiving message from the external resources by providing a webhook
+- Receiving message from the external resources by providing a webhook.
+- Handling placeholders in sending message content.
-- List of messages per contact as a conversation
+- List of messages per contact as a conversation.

 ## Assumptions
 - Authentication and authorization are not included for simplicity.